-- u Actual files - u Salvageable files that can't be purged because their "Minimum File Delete Wait Times" have not expired - u One parameter controls the reuse of turbo FATs. - u Ten parameters control file compression.
+- Actual files - Salvageable files that can't be purged because their Minimum File Delete Wait Times have not expired - One parameter controls the reuse of turbo FATs. - Ten parameters control file compression.

-For a description of file system parameters, see Table 2-10.
+For a description of file system parameters, see Table 11 on page 305.

-Table 2-10 File System Parameters
+Table 11 File System Parameters

 Parameter Use to Automatically Repair Bad Volumes = value Specify whether VREPAIR runs automatically on a volume that fails to mount.
 Supported values: ON, OFF.
 Default: ON.
 You can set this parameter in the startup.ncf file.

-Minimum File Delete Wait Time = time Specify how long a deleted file remains salvageable on the volume.
+Parameter Use to Minimum File Delete Wait Time = time Specify how long a deleted file remains salvageable on the volume.
 Supported values: 0 seconds to 7 days.
 Default: 1 minute 5.9 seconds.
 Files deleted for less than this minimum aren't automatically purged even if the volume is full and users can't create new files.
 File Delete Wait Time = time Specify when a salvageable file can be purged to create free space on a volume.
 Supported values: 0 seconds to 7 days.
 Default: 5 minutes 29.6 seconds.
 Set this parameter as high as is useful for your users, but this parameter doesn't guarantee that a file remains salvageable.
 The system tries to keep at least 1/32 of available space on the volume free for new files.
 This parameter guarantees only that files aren't purged to maintain this free disk space.
 Files that haven't met this time limit are purged if the volume is full and the system needs space for a user to create a new file.
 When a deleted file remains on the server longer than the File Delete Wait Time parameter setting, the system marks the file as purgeable.
 When the volume is full of purgeable files and needs free space, the oldest purgeable files are purged.
+Allow Deletion of Active Directories = value Specify whether a directory can be deleted when another connection has a drive mapped to it.
+Supported values: ON, OFF.
+Default: ON.
+Maximum Percent of Volume Space Allowed for Extended Attributes = percentage Limit the portion of volume space used for extended attribute storage.
+The setting takes effect only when the volume is being mounted.
+Supported values: 5 to 50.
+Default: 10.